Unit 731: Formations

 The Empire of Japan initiated its biological weapons program during the 1930s, due to the prohibition of biological weapons in interstate conflicts by the Geneva Protocol of 1925.
-They reasoned that the ban verified its effectiveness as a weapon.
+They reasoned that the ban implied their efficacy as weapons.
 Japan's occupation of Manchuria began in 1931, after the Japanese invasion of Manchuria.
 Japan decided to build Unit 731 in Manchuria because the occupation not only gave the Japanese an advantage of separating the research station from their island but also gave them access to as many Chinese individuals as they wanted for use as test subjects.
 They viewed the Chinese as no-cost assets and hoped this ready supply of test subjects would give them a competitive advantage in biological warfare.
 Most of the victims were Chinese, but many victims were also of different nationalities.
 These facilities contained more than just medical research and experimentation areas; they also included spaces for detaining victims, essentially functioning as a prison.
 The research and experimentation rooms were constructed around the detention area, allowing researchers to conduct their daily work while monitoring the prisoners.

-Founded in 1936, Unit 731 expanded to include 3,000 staff members, 150 structures, and the capacity to detain up to 600 prisoners concurrently for experimental purposes.
+Founded in 1933, Unit 731 expanded to include 3,000 staff members, 150 structures, and the capacity to detain up to 600 prisoners concurrently for experimental purposes.

-Unit 731 was operated as a clandestine division of Japanese Kwantung Army, based in Manchuria during World War II.
+Unit 731 was a clandestine division of the Japanese Kwantung Army based in Manchuria during World War II.
 Led by Lieutenant General Shirō Ishii, the organization dedicated to the advancement of biological weaponry within the imperial army was commonly referred to as the Ishii Network.
 The Ishii Network was headquartered at the Epidemic Prevention Research Laboratory, established in 1932 at the Japanese Army Military Medical School in Tokyo.
-Unit 731 was the first among several covert units established as offshoots of the research lab, serving as field stations and experimental sites for advancing biological warfare techniques.
+Unit 731 was the first of several covert units established as offshoots of the research lab, serving as field stations and experimental sites to advance biological warfare techniques.
 These efforts culminated in the experimental deployment of biological weapons on Chinese cities, a direct breach of the 1925 Geneva Protocol prohibiting the use of biological and chemical weapons in warfare.
 Participants in these activities were aware of the violations and recognized the inhumanity of using human subjects in laboratory experiments, prompting the establishment of Unit 731 and other secret units.